luccs271course-spring2018/lab5-mgonzalezlab5/Answers.md

 1) Why does LinkedStack not require an explicit constructor?
+  - Because it calls the Node<E> class which has a constructor
 2) What is the time and (extra) space complexity of each of the LinkedStack methods, as well as ReverseLines.main?
   - push
     - Time: O(1)